Telehealth Psychiatry

 I'm glad you're here.

 Hi, I'm Dr. Thomas Sargent.
 I take time to explain what I recommend and why, because every medication should truly earn its place in your treatment.
-Every visit includes focused psychotherapy alongside medication management, so we're always working on the full picture.
 My goal is for you to feel confident in your plan and like someone is paying close attention to how it's going.

 Credentials